Okay, here’s the deal. At some point, you’re going to have to clean up your dog’s mess, that’s just a part of being a pet owner.

 In reality, the best thing to do is buy a pour bottle and transfer it over to a spray bottle to use in smaller doses.

-How to Get Rid of Pet Urine on Carpets and Hardwood Floors?
+How to Remove Pet Urine From Carpets and Floors?

-Use these steps if your pet has experienced an accident on your carpeting or hard-surface floor.
+Use these steps if your pet has experienced an accident on your carpeting or wood flooring:

 - Test the cleaner in a hidden area.